Lidl: Business model

 Like fellow German supermarket Aldi, Lidl has a zero waste, no-frills, "pass-the-savings-to-the-consumer" approach of displaying most products in their original delivery cartons, allowing the customers to take the product directly from the carton.
 When the carton is empty, it is simply replaced with a full one.
-Staffing is minimal.
+Staffing is low.

-In contrast to Aldi, there are generally more branded products offered.
+Compared to Aldi, there are generally more branded products offered.
 Lidl distributes many low-priced gourmet foods by producing each of them in a single European Union country for its whole worldwide chain, but it also sources many local products from the country where the store is located.
-Like Aldi, Lidl has special weekly offers, and its stock of non-food items often changes with time.
+Like Aldi, Lidl has special weekly offers, and its stock of non-food items often changes.
 In contrast to Aldi, Lidl advertises extensively in its homeland of Germany.

-Just as Aldi, Lidl does not play mood music in most countries, including Germany.
-Exceptions include stores in the United States, Croatia, Spain (not all), Poland and Lithuania.
-Additionally, in two stores in Denmark music is played as a test.
-Lidl stores have PA systems for important announcements but do not broadcast commercials.
+Like Aldi, Lidl does not play mood music in most countries, including Germany.
+Lidl stores have PA systems for important announcements but (with the exception of Hungary and Bulgaria) do not broadcast commercials.

-The Lidl operation in the United Kingdom took a different approach than in Germany, with a focus on marketing and public relations, and providing employee benefits not required by law, including paying the independently verified living wage and offering a staff discount.
+The Lidl operation in the United Kingdom took a different approach from Germany, with a focus on marketing and public relations, and providing employee benefits not required by law, including paying the independently verified living wage and offering a staff discount.
 Upmarket products were introduced, especially in the lead-up to Christmas.
 This required significant investment in marketing to produce sales growth but had an effect on Lidl's logistical operation and pressure on profits.
-Ronny Gottschlich, who had run Lidl GB for the six years to 2016, was responsible for this approach, which led to friction with head office, due to the cost involved.
+Ronny Gottschlich, who had run Lidl GB for the six years to 2016, was responsible for this approach, which led to friction with the head office, due to the cost involved.
 In September 2016, Gottschlich unexpectedly left and was replaced by the Austrian sales and operations director, German-national Christian Härtnagel.
-Lidl continued to have ambitious investment plans in the United Kingdom, ultimately doubling the number of stores to 1,500.
-In the financial year of 2015, Lidl Great Britain's revenue from its over 630 stores throughout Britain was £4.7 billion.